martinchernyavskiy/Notes/CS/CS540/Natural Language Processing.md

 ?
 - The issue with just counting is that we have to multiply tiny numbers
 	- For this we use logs and add instead of multiplying
+- For n-grams with zero probability
+	- We solve by using smoothing, adding 1 to the numerator and V (number of words in vocabulary) to denominator